imanthoc/verilog_mips/README.md

 </figure>
 <br />

 Following are three basic tests done.
-The first one being a math ops test
+One for math ops, one for mem and branch ops and one for an interrupt test.
 <figure>
     <figcaption>Math ops test</figcaption>
   <img src="img/mathtest.png" width="500"/>